 The journey from the main train station in Nuremberg was not direct but was manageable.
 I would advise making day trips from Nuremberg early so that you can see as much of Rothenburg ob der Tauber as possible!
 Expect two connections to reach this medieval town, with a transit time of one hour and 30 minutes.

-From the main train station, it is a 10-minute walk to the city wall and 12 minutes to the town hall.
-Something you should do upon arriving is walk the upper deck of the city wall!
+The main train station is a 10-minute walk to the city wall and 12 minutes to the town hall.
+On arrival, walk the upper deck for a great overview of the little town!
 You will get some lovely views of this preserved medieval city!

 Top attractions in Rothenburg ob der Tauber are:

 The best part about traveling is trying out the local cuisine!
 If you have a sweet tooth, you must try this traditional pastry!

 Schneeballen- “Schnee” means snow in English, and “Ballen” means ball.
 This is a shortcrust pastry that has been wrapped up in ball shape!
 These pasties are then covered in frostings of all different kinds.

 My top picks for restaurants in Rothenburg ob der Tauber are: